pkgjs/wiby/README.md

 ![Example PR raised by Wiby on Dependent](./images/PR-from-wiby-with-callouts.png)

+It is to be noted that this example only uses one dependent object in the dependents array.
+The intent is that many dependents may be tested in a real world scenario.

 ### Example 2 *Wiby Clean*

 The *Wiby Test* command results in a PR being raised on the dependent package.
-The opposite of raising a PR would be to remove a PR that has been previously raised by *Wiby*.
+The opposite of raising a PR would be to delete a PR that has been previously raised by *Wiby*.
 The *wiby clean* command carries out this action.
 It removes a PR that was previously raised by running the *wiby test* command.
+Note that the PR is deleted no matter the state of the PR.
+Meaning the PR will be deleted if the tests passed or failed.

 The following example demonstrates the use of *wiby clean* based upon the specified dependents in the ".wiby.json" configuration file.
 It is to be noted that command line arguments may also be used instead of the ".wiby.json" file.